kovrom/circle/README.md

 The built applications will be available in the `dist/` directory.

 ## To auto start it on system boot in linux
+You can either use Autostart option in the Settings or do it manually:

 Create a file in
 ````
 ~/.config/systemd/user/circle.service